 Since applying for credit is a hassle, when you do it, make sure you’re getting the best bang for the buck.

-Like many consumer sites, we have a full list of balance transfer credit cards.
-Some have longer zero percent interest promotional periods than others, and some have lower post-promotional rates, better rewards, lower fees, etc.
+We have a full list of balance transfer credit cards, as well as zero percent credit cards, on this page of our Solutions Center.
+Simply choose the type of card you want from the menu on the left.
+You’ll note that some have longer zero percent interest promotional periods than others, and some have lower post-promotional rates, better rewards, lower fees, etc.

 You obviously want a zero percent promotional rate, but decide on other features you’d like, then take the time to make sure you’re getting the best deal.